 Much of this success can be attributed to the hard work and dedication of the coaches and facility coordinators.
-Commencing annually in mid-March, training begins at selected middle schools and community-based organizations.
+Commencing annually in mid-March, training begins at select middle schools and community-based organizations.
 Coaches train participating youths each week in one hour sessions, providing instruction that includes concepts such as teamwork, motivation and goal-setting.
-Youths are given uniforms and log journals as part of the sign-up process to foster the ideals of the program.

-Club 118 and the B.A.A.
-Relay Challenge are part of the year-round youth program initiative created from the partnership that exists between the B.A.A. and adidas.
-More than 17,000 Boston-area youths have participated in the B.A.A.
+The B.A.A.
+Relay Challenge and the corresponding training program are part of the year-round youth program initiative created from the partnership that exists between the B.A.A. and adidas.
+Close to 20,000 Boston-area youths have participated in the B.A.A.
 Relay Challenge since its inception in 1997.